slbailey/Retrovue/docs/domain/SchedulePlan.md

 - [Channel manager](../runtime/ChannelManager.md) - Stream execution
 - [Operator CLI](../operator/CLI.md) - Operational procedures

 SchedulePlan is the **single source of scheduling logic** for channel programming.
 Each SchedulePlan defines one or more **Zones** (named time windows with optional day filters) and a **Pattern** for each Zone. **Zones** declare when they apply (e.g., base 00:00–24:00, or After Dark 22:00–05:00) and reference a Pattern. **Patterns** are ordered lists of [Program](Program.md) references (catalog entries such as series, movies, blocks, or composites).
 No durations inside the pattern — Zones + Patterns repeat to fill the Zone's active window, snapping to the Channel's Grid boundaries. **Programs** are catalog entities (series/movie/block) referenced by patterns; episodes are resolved at ScheduleDay time based on rotation policy.
 Plans are reusable and timeless — they define Zones and Patterns that are applied per day to generate ScheduleDay records.
 Plans are channel-bound and span repeating or one-time timeframes.
-Plans are layered (Photoshop-style) and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding generic ones.
+Plans are layered by priority and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding generic ones.
 Templates have been removed; all scheduling logic is defined directly in SchedulePlan.
 Content selection can include regular assets or VirtualAssets.
 Plans are timeless but bound by effective date ranges, and superseded plans are archived.
 Plan-based scheduling flows into ScheduleDay, which is resolved 3-4 days in advance for EPG and playout purposes.
 ScheduleDay is the primary expansion point for Programs → episodes and VirtualAssets → assets.